Pay Traffic Ticket in Georgia

 - You may pay higher auto insurance rates, but your provider might offer a discount for taking a driving course.

-- If you’re younger than 21, certain violations could mean license suspension.
+- If you’re a minor, certain violations could mean license suspension.

 - You must appear in court if your citation states a court appearance is mandatory.